MEN IN THE ARENA

 An Elman FC club official discovered Sa’ad when the team traveled to his village for a friendly match in 2010.
 He was called up to the Somali National Team prior to the first round of regional World Cup qualifying in 2011.
 Sa’ad was born in April 1993, less than six months before the Battle of Mogadishu.

-Men In The Arena is J.R.
-Biersmith's first feature length film.
-He has been a content creator across platforms for over 10 years.
+Men In The Arena was J.R.
+Biersmith’s first feature length film.
+Prior to creating 2728 Pictures and releasing Men In The Arena, he was a content creator across platforms for over 10 years.
 He began his broadcast journalism career at The Miami Herald.
 He graduated with a B.A. in International Business from Bradley University and a M.A. in Broadcast Journalism from the University of Miami (Coral Gables).

-Brian is the EVP of production at Media Meld Studios, a production and management company based in NY and LA.
+Brian is a filmmaker and creative director, owner of Selects Media.
+Prior to Selects Media he as was the head of production at Media Meld Studios, a production and management company based in NY and LA.
 His love for documentary film-making started at the University of Miami where he met J.R.
-Brian has helped produce two previous feature documentaries, one narrative horror feature, and is currently an executive-producer on the reality show "LogHeads."
+Brian has helped produce two previous feature documentaries, one narrative horror feature, and is currently an executive-producer on the reality show “LogHeads.”

 Gary Lionelli composed a dynamic original score for Men In The Arena on the heels of his masterful work on the 2015 Academy Award nominated film, Last Days in Vietnam.
 He also scored ESPN’s OJ: Made In America, Bird & Magic: A Courtship of Rivals, HBO’s Luck, and Emmy awards for The Ghosts of Flatbush and Ted Williams.

 Host A Screening

 If you’re interested in screening Men In The Arena in a theatre or you would like to host an event in your city please send us a message.
 Here’s a glimpse of the theatre experience from Minneapolis, MN